RyanCheng98153/dbms-final/README.md

 4:Author Information Management: Update author details, including name, biography, nationality, and birth year, ensuring that the author database is always current.

 5:PDF Upload and Reading: Upload and store PDF versions of books within the system.
-Users can also read these PDFs directly through an integrated PDF viewer, enhancing the reading experience.This project is a comprehensive Book Management System designed to streamline the management of a personal book collection, including books, reading history, and reading plans.
-Built with Flask for the backend and SQLite for the database, the system is equipped with a range of features to enhance user experience and Book Management operations.
+Users can also read these PDFs directly through an integrated PDF viewer, enhancing the reading experience.

-## **Database Schema**
+# **Database Schema**

 The database contains the following tables: